TritonDataCenter/mod_usdt/README.md

-mod_dtprovider
+mod_usdt
 ==============

-mod_dtprovider is an Apache2 module that implements an "httpd" DTrace provider, allowing you to trace Apache requests using DTrace.
+mod_usdt is an Apache2 module that implements an "httpd" DTrace provider, allowing you to trace Apache requests using DTrace.
 DTrace is a comprehensive dynamic tracing framework available on Illumos, BSD, and MacOS, systems.
 For more information about DTrace, see http://en.wikipedia.org/wiki/DTrace.